 - Put the 18-ounces of Louisiana Fish Fry Seasoned Chicken Fry in a large mixing bowl, and toss the baby dill pickles to coat them evenly.
 Shake off the excess batter from the baby dill pickles by tossing lightly in a colander.

-- Deep fry the pickles in batches for about 3 minutes or till golden brown.
+- Deep fry the pickles in batches for about 3-4 minutes or until golden brown.

 - When the baby dill pickles are golden brown, remove the pickles from the oil with a clean dry slotted metal spoon and place on a wire rack that you have placed over a baking sheet, let rest for a few moments.

-- Serve with my Homemade Buttermilk Ranch Dressing recipe
+- Serve with Homemade Buttermilk Ranch Dressing recipe